 Fold the hems of legs about 3 cm into the reverse side too.

-Sew waist and legs from face side with flexible seam.
-Do not sew the opening for elastic waistband shut.
+Sew waist and legs from the face side with a flexible seam.
+Do not sew the opening for the elastic waistband shut.

 Sew strung elastic waistband flat.
 Avoid knots and complicated connecting seams – waistband connection needs to be as flat as possible for maximum comfort.